sarowarhosen03/rnext-doc/1.5/README.md

 There are two types of export/import systems.

 1. Default Export
-2. Namee Export
+2. Named Export

 ## **Default export/import**

-when we use default export, we can import it with the same name or set our own choosing name.
-That time we don't need to use any {}.
+When we select default export, we have the option to import it under the same name or to choose a different one.
+We don't need to utilize any {} at that point.

 ```jsx
 export default function Profile() {